localguy009/GRC-Portfolio/Azure/MonthlyAccessReview/README.md

-# Azure GRC Automation – Entra Global Admin Monthly Report
+# Azure GRC Automation – Automated Global Admin Monthly Report

 This project automates the monthly export of Entra ID Global Administrators using an Azure Automation Runbook, a User-Assigned Managed Identity (UAMI), and Microsoft Graph.